bhushan-amura/rams/README.md

-THis is a readme file
+This is a readme file